-- e.
-Amount of goodwill incurred, reasons for the goodwill incurred, and the method and period of amortization - (1) Amount of goodwill incurred ¥126,734 million (\$1,121,540 thousand) - (2) Reasons for the goodwill incurred
+e.
+Amount of goodwill incurred, reasons for the goodwill incurred, and the method and period of amortization f.
+The assets acquired and the liabilities assumed at the acquisition date are as follows:

-Goodwill is incurred from expected excess earnings power in the future arising from further business development.

-(3) Method and period of amortization
+- Amount of goodwill incurred ¥126,734 million (\$1,121,540 thousand) - (2) Reasons for the goodwill incurred Goodwill is incurred from expected excess earnings power in the future arising from further business development. - (3) Method and period of amortization g.
+Pro forma information (unaudited)